Leonidas-maker/TheStudentMaster/README.md

 ---

-## 🌟 Planned Features
+## 📋 Features

 - **🗓️ Timetable Management**: Manage your timetables, check lecture times, and quickly capture changes.
 - **🍽️ Cafeteria Menu**: Get an overview of cafeteria menus to help plan your meals.
+- **📊 Integration with Dualis**: Connect to the Dualis platform for quick access to your grades.

+---

+## 🌟 Planned Features

 - **🚦 Cafeteria Occupancy**: View predicted occupancy of the cafeteria to choose times with less waiting.

-- **📊 Integration with Dualis**: Connect to the Dualis platform for quick access to your grades.

 - **🏫 Available Rooms**: Identify available rooms for study purposes.

 ---